shimaore/black-metal/call.coffee.md

     _transition =

-If a call is transitioned back to `new` it means it got forgotten.
+If a call is transitioned back to `new` it means it got forgotten / is in overflow.

       new:
         hangup: 'dropped' # hungup locally